joaopiopedreira/react-native-meteor-offline-example/README.md

 Demo app to go along with this blog post, which covers a potential implementation on making an offline first React Native + Meteor app.

+## Problem description

+There are two problems:

+1. The insert in `app/index.js` only works in disconnected mode, but is rejected in connected mode
+2. The update on longPress in `app/index.js` does not work

 ## Installation

 - Install Meteor